Skip to main content

 // non-canonical form ➔ ["Divide", 30, -50]

-To obtain the canonical representation of an expression, use expr.canonical.
+To obtain the canonical representation of a non-canonical expression, use expr.canonical.

 A non-canonical expression may include errors as a result of parsing from LaTeX, if the LaTeX input contained LaTeX syntax errors.